Dental Implants Midland

 Missing Multiple Teeth

-Alternatively, if the patient has two to four missing teeth that appear in a row, an implant-retained bridge can work wonders with replenishing the structure.
+Alternatively, if the patient has two to four missing teeth that appear in a row, an implant-retained bridge can work wonders in replenishing the structure.
 Instead of supporting each tooth with one implant, the entire restoration can be successfully placed with two implants on either side of the gap that serve as “anchors.”

 Missing All Teeth